Looking to buy a project plane? It seems easy enough, but is it something you should consider?

 Keep in mind that there are no easy wins when it comes to project planes.
 It’s a commitment.
 Continue for more information and insider tips on buying a project plane without losing your lunch.

-Don’t forget to read our other blogs packed with information to help you with all of your aircraft-related needs.
+Don’t forget to read our other news articles packed with information to help you with all of your aircraft-related needs.

 How To Buy A Project Plane And Not Lose Your Lunch

 Before deciding to move forward and buy a project plane, consider avoiding a full refurbishment only to turn a profit.
 Because chances are, it won’t be worth it, and it’s not a recommended investment to make.
 It would be best if you bought a project aircraft because you want to buy an aircraft for a lot less than you normally would and you are convinced the refurbishment will cost less than what a turn-key aircraft will.
 The plan should be to refurbish it to make it your own and keep it for a substantial period to offset the depreciation that new avionics and other modifications will be subject to.
 Buying a project aircraft requires expertise, mechanical know-how, and time, lots and lots of time.
 If you lack any of these traits, you will be hiring a shop or mechanic to do them for you.

 1. Find Someone Who Knows The Airframe